ABDO176ELTAWEEL/deepfake-detection/README.md

 Weighted Ensemble           72.86%   F1 0.709   AUC 0.796
 ```

-The weighted ensemble wins on accuracy. v2 wins on AUC, useful when ranking is more important than a hard threshold.
+The simple ensemble wins on accuracy (74.06%). v2 wins on AUC (0.812); the weighted ensemble trades a little accuracy for a marginally higher AUC (0.796).

 ### 4. Visualizations - None → 5 Plots